Best VPN for China in 2020

-As you probably already know, the internet doesn’t work like we would like it to in China and a large number of websites are blocked by the “Great Firewall.”
-Among the websites that you can’t access there are Facebook, WhatsApp, YouTube, Twitter, and Google+.
+As you probably already know, the internet doesn’t work like we would like it to in China, and a large number of websites and apps are blocked by the “Great Firewall.”
+Among these websites and apps that you can’t access are Facebook, WhatsApp, YouTube, Instagram, TikTok, Twitter, and all Google Services.

 There are many other blocked websites, and depending on what you do, it may be virtually impossible for you to work in China without a VPN (Virtual Private Network).
-The most striking case is probably that of Google.com, which often returns an error message when used from within the Middle Kingdom.
+In addition, most of the services that aren’t blocked but they are allocated outside China, are extremely slow.

 To solve this problem, you can install a VPN, which masks your I.P. address so that your laptop appears to be connected from the U.S. or Japan even if you are in China

 A VPN will allow you to bypass the firewall and access any website you want.
 However, you need to choose wisely: even though there are dozens of VPN services available, only a few work well in China.
-We have tested several of them for years and today we’re going to review the four we like the most.
+We have tested several of them for more than 10 years and today we’re going to review the ones we like the most.